The Eightfold Kingdom Within: Essays on the Beatitudes and the Gifts of the Holy Ghost by Carol Robinson

 This is my favourite of the three volumes published so far.
 It is from 1962 and Robinson, now in her fifties, is noticeably older and more mature than in the earlier books, written in her thirties.
 (And what stunning, original books from a woman only in her thirties!)

-And on top of that – sheer eloquence!
+And on top of that, real eloquence!
 The book is filled with things well-said, often in a stream of frank, pithy observations given in a very American, no-nonsense manner.

-Behind these, however, lie depths of soulfulness that might just be missed, if you don’t listen carefully.
+Behind these, however, lie depths of soulfulness that might just be missed, if you did not listen carefully.

 Do listen carefully, if you read her.
-She is worth paying careful, careful attention to.
+She is worth careful attention.

-Her appeal is universal, I think, and I pray that people all over the world might rediscover her.
-And yet I also believe she might offer Americans a particular flame of inspiration in these deeply troubling times.
+Her appeal is universal, I think, and I pray people all over the world might rediscover her.
+Yet I also believe her uniquely American voice might offer America, in particular, a living flame of inspiration in these deeply troubling times.

 To buy this book you can either find it here at Arouca Press or go to the great devouring Amazon that Robinson would have undoubtedly deplored.
 (And if I seem hypocritical in pointing to Amazon, I can only say that, sadly, small Catholic publishing could not survive without it.
 Such is the painful dilemma of our times.)